Spotify Promotion for Latin Music: Strategies (2026)

 The most cost-effective approach for independent Latin artists in the $200-500/month budget range is combining playlist promotion with TikTok content.
 The playlist campaign builds the algorithmic foundation - saves, completion rates, playlist adds - while TikTok content drives organic discovery that compounds those signals.

 For artists with budgets above $500/month, adding a geo-targeted campaign to US Hispanic markets alongside LATAM targeting produces the strongest revenue-per-stream outcomes.
+Compare all Chartlex plans side by side to find the tier that fits your budget and goals.

 Case Study: Corridos Artist Campaign Results